bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 And that's kind of part of the value is you don't want to be bounded in the number of times you can withdraw from your vault.
 If you want to maintain that vault for your whole life, you should be able to do that.
 But the important thing to address is that there's no on-chain pollution in terms of resource use.
-And, you know, in the case of OpCTV, it's literally just doing a hash.
+And, in the case of OpCTV, it's literally just doing a hash.
-It's like It's less expensive than elliptic curve operations.
+It's less expensive than elliptic curve operations.
-Basically the whole Internet's been trying to break CTV to, you know, like, hassle Jeremy since it came out and nobody's been able to.
+Basically the whole Internet's been trying to break CTV to, like, hassle Jeremy since it came out and nobody's been able to.
 I mean, I tried.
 There's been multiple Bitcoin bounty.
 So CTV is like the Galaxy Brain criticism of CTV when it was on the table was, it doesn't go far enough.